 The portfolio continues to be allocated to securities that we believe display favorable relative strength characteristics.
 At any given time, the portfolio will be comprised of 30-40 US traded ADR’s from our universe of 300-450 ADR’s.
 Currently, the portfolio consists of 37 securities with weights ranging from ~1.3% to ~6.1% with the top 10 holdings comprising roughly 37% of the portfolio.

 |Ticker||Security Description||Portfolio Weight %|

 The buy/sell process of the strategy starts with a look at the strongest sectors within the universe, overweighting strength and underweighting or eliminating relative weakness.
 The portfolio continues to be actively allocated to sectors in a materially different way than the benchmark.
-Notably, the portfolio is most overweight in Healthcare, Communication Services, Utilities, and Energy while most underweight in Consumer Discretionary, Information Technology, Consumer Staples, and Real Estate.
+Notably relative to its benchmark, the MSCI ACWI ex-US Index, the portfolio is most overweight in Energy, Industrials, and Materials while most underweight in Information Technology, Consumer Discretionary, and Health Care.

 John G. Lewis

 AdvisorShares Dorsey Wright ADR ETF (AADR) Portfolio Manager